Josh Naylor Player Props: Guardians vs. Astros

 Josh Naylor At The Plate

-- He ranks 44th in batting average, 80th in on base percentage, and 58th in slugging among qualifying hitters in baseball.
+- Among qualified hitters in MLB, he ranks 42nd in batting average, 84th in on-base percentage, and 58th in slugging.

-- Naylor enters this game on a eight-game hitting streak.
-During his last outings, he's hitting .500.
+- Naylor will look to extend his nine-game hitting streak.
+He's batting .476 over the course of his last games.

-- In 44.4% of his games this season, Naylor has had at least one RBI.
-He's picked up more than one in 16.7% and driven in three or more of his team's runs in five contests.
+- In 45.5% of his games this season, Naylor has driven in at least one run.
+In 10 of those games (18.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

+- He has scored in 29.1% of his games this year, with two or more runs scored in 10.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.